-Using the scope, the doctor will locate the polyp.
-The polyp will be snipped off with a wire snare from the scope.
-In some cases, the polyp may be destroyed with an electric current.
+The doctor will look for polyps.
+A wire snap will be passed along the scope.
+It will snip of the polyp and seal the area.
+Polyps may be destroyed with an electric current.
 The electric current is also used to close the wound and stop bleeding.
-The polyps will then be removed for lab testing.
+Any removed tissue will be sent for lab testing.
 When the doctor is finished, the scope will be slowly removed.

-For larger polyps, a laparoscopic surgical procedure may be needed.
-Special surgical tools will be inserted through small incisions in the abdomen.
-The tools will be used to locate and remove the polyp.
+For large polyps, a laparoscopic surgery may be needed.
+In this procedure, tiny tools will be inserted through small cuts in the belly and the colon.
+The tools will be used to find and remove the polyp.

 How Long Will It Take?

 There may be some cramping or lower belly pain during the procedure.
 Medicine will help ease discomfort.
 Some will sleep through the procedure.
 Gas pains and cramping are common after.
 These pains should go away with the passing of gas.

 It will take an hour or so to recover from the sedative.

 For 3 to 4 days after surgery, there may be a small amount of bleeding from the rectum.

 Tea, coffee, cola drinks, alcohol, and spicy foods should be avoided for a few days.
 They can irritate the digestive system.